Board Conflicts: How Can Strategic Planning Help?

 When it comes to conflict, you have a collection of management tools.
 Here’s one tool you might not have considered: strategy work.

 By strategy work, I mean events when you gather your board, staff, and others to design an approach to win.
 Strategy is a verb.
 It’s a way of thinking that involves high-level conversations.
-The kind of strategy I’m talking about is not a ritual you undertake to humor donors and funders.
-It’s a management tool.
-(See the Nonprofit Doomsday Clock for other tools.)
+The kind of strategy I’m talking about is not the ritual you undertake to humor donors and funders.

 Over and over again, working with clients, I find that well-designed strategy work transforms the boards simmering “afraid-to-open-Pandora-box situations” into controlled burns.
 A strategy development process is a place emotions get shared.
 Rational conversations take place.
 New and better options generate seeds.
 These options germinate future growth.
 Strategy work uses fire fuel, with the potential to destroy your organization and direct it instead to productive outcomes.